Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 If you have any edge outlines in your scene (IE: Toon Shader), setting the Filter Type to "contour" will make it actually work.

----

-Common settings to change for cool looks if you wanna
+_Interesting settings to note under Arnold Renderer tab_

 - You can have environment fog by going to Environment and setting the Atmosphere to _fog_ or _atmosphere_volume_
 - You can enable motion blur by going to Motion Blur and clicking enable.
 Here are the settings referenced by the official Arnold documentation